kineticstoolkit/kineticstoolkit_doc/html/_sources/getting_started_intro.md

 Part I presents how to create a working environment and navigate into the Spyder interface to write and execute your first program.

-Part II covers the basics of Python, Matplotlib and NumPy that are required to do general data processing.
-It includes numerous exercises that you can perform by yourself as you progress through the sections.
+Part II covers the basics of Python, Matplotlib and NumPy to perform general data processing.
+It includes numerous exercises that you can do by yourself as you progress through the sections.

-Part III presents topics related to biomechanics, such as time series analysis, filtering, 3d geometry, marker reconstruction techniques, etc. It also covers how to perform these operations using the open-source `kineticstoolkit` package:
+Part III presents topics related to biomechanics, such as time series analysis, filtering, 3D geometry, marker reconstruction techniques, etc., and how to perform these operations using the open-source `kineticstoolkit` package:

 https://kineticstoolkit.uqam.ca.

-This whole project is in constant progress, but it is stable enough to be used in many biomechanical analyses.
-See how you can contribute to this project in chapter [](dev_contributing.md), and stay up to date by visiting and participating in the discussion forum:
+See how you can contribute to this project in chapter [](dev_contributors.md), and stay up to date by visiting and participating in the discussion forum:

 https://github.com/felixchenier/kineticstoolkit/discussions.